Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential

 Moreover if $\alpha<1$ and $\beta\in\R$, the following commutator estimate holds

-for all $g\in\CC^\beta$. \end{proposition} For notational convenience, let us define $\I(f)(t,x) := \int_0^t \PH_{t-s}f_s(x)\dd s$, where the operator $P_t$ was introduced in Proposition~\ref{prop:Schauder}.
+for all $g\in\CC^\beta$. \end{proposition} For notational convenience, let us define $\I(f)(t) \eqdef \int_0^t P_{t-s}f(s)\dd s$, where the operator $P_t$ was introduced in Proposition~\ref{prop:Schauder}.
 Since we will be working with functions exploding at a certain rate as $t$ goes to $0$ and we will need to understand what happens when we convolve them with the heat kernel, we collect in the following corollary some simple results.